Verma314/haskell-snippets/README.md

 *I genuinely don't understand how deriving from ```Generic``` can let us automatically make our type a ```FromJSON``` or ```ToJSON```*

-## Write our own instances, FromJSON or ToJSON by hand
+## Write our own instances: FromJSON or ToJSON by hand

 ### FromJSON (decode)

-Making out type an instance of FromJSON.
+Making our type an instance of FromJSON.

 We have a json, ```decode``` it into a haskell object.
 ```